AxlLind/synacor_challenge/README.md

 ![Graph](./screenshots/graph.png)

-This is of course an unweighted graph.
-This means [BFS](https://en.wikipedia.org/wiki/Breadth-first_search) will give us the shortest path, which is obviously easier to implement than something like [Dijkstra's algorithm](`https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm`).
+This is an unweighted graph, meaning [BFS](https://en.wikipedia.org/wiki/Breadth-first_search) will give us the shortest path.
+This is easier to implement than something like [Dijkstra's algorithm](`https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm`).
 The key idea was to consider your current state as `(place,score)`, not just `place`.
 With this you can easily avoid infinite loops in the BFS while at the same time allowing you to visit a room more than once.
 The goal is then just the state `(1,30)` and your starting position `(22,22)`.

 This part was basically just a simple graph finding problem but still fun!
 The previous part was much, much more challenging.